 You might be at a bit of a loss.
-What on earth can you do to help her with this symptom?
+What on earth can you do to help them with this symptom?
 You’d be surprised, there’s a lot you can try.

-We’ve suggested that she avoids caffeine and alcohol, as these can affect the central nervous system – the former stimulates it and the latter suppresses it.
-We’ve also recommended she tries walking around outside with her shoes off, as some women have reported connecting with the ground helps ease this symptom.
+We’ve suggested that they avoid caffeine and alcohol, as these can affect the central nervous system – the former stimulates it and the latter suppresses it.
+We’ve also recommended they try walking around outside with their shoes off, as some people have reported connecting with the ground helps ease this symptom.

-If you’ve never experienced anything like this, it might be hard for you to understand what her electric shocks feel like.
-Gently ask her to explain the effect they are having on her physically and emotionally.
+If you’ve never experienced anything like this, it might be hard for you to understand what their electric shocks feel like.
+Gently ask them to explain the effect they are having on them physically and emotionally.

 CREATE A WEEKLY MEAL PLAN

-With electric shocks, it’s really important women eat a balanced diet packed with vitamin D, Omega 3 and calcium-rich foods that support normal nervous system function.
+With electric shocks, it’s really important people eat a balanced diet packed with vitamin D, Omega-3 and calcium-rich foods that support normal nervous system function.

-Planning meals ahead is a good way to get an overview of what you’re eating and manage weight too while shopping for the ingredients together and sharing the cooking can take the pressure off her.
+Planning meals ahead is a good way to get an overview of what you’re eating and manage weight too, while shopping for the ingredients together and sharing the cooking can take the pressure off them.
 You could even sign up for a cookery class to learn some new culinary skills.

 SUGGEST A SUPPLEMENT

-If she’s not sure she’s getting enough of the above nutrients from her diet, she could always take them in supplement form.
+If they are not sure they are getting enough of the above nutrients from their diet, they could always take them in supplement form.

-Why not gently ask if she’s tried taking anything like that?
-Let her know she can find loads of reputable suppliers over on our nutrition page.
+Why not gently ask if they have tried taking anything like that?

 ADJUST THE STRENGTH OF YOUR HUGS

 Affection is obviously an important part of any relationship – friendly or romantic.
-However if she’s suffering from strange pains, tight hugs can hurt.
-Be aware and check-in before touching her.
+However if they are suffering from strange pains, tight hugs can hurt.
+Be aware and check in before touching them.